acadadev/rosrider_doc/06_FIRMWARE/README.md

 To initiate the firmware update process, follow these steps:

 Enter Bootloader Mode:
-- Press and Hold the Boot Button: Keep the boot button pressed.
+- Press and Hold the Reset Button: Keep the reset button pressed.
-- Press and Release the Reset Button: While still holding the boot button, press and quickly release the reset button.
+- Press and Hold the Boot Button: While still holding the reset button, press the boot button.
-- Release the Boot Button: Once the reset button is released, you can also release the boot button.
+- Release the Reset Button: Once the reset button is released, you can also release the boot button.

 The ROSRider should now enter bootloader mode.
 This is indicated by the green LED lighting up constantly.